 No person can run away from results of self-indulgence, sickness, evil, ignorance, and bad habits coming down from the previous generations.
 The offspring of corrupted wicked people generally start life with physical and moral sin and reap the fruit of seeds sown by their parents.
 Also, environment has a clear influence upon each generation.

 But since God is merciful and just, we can have faith in Him to deal justly with each person, with full understanding for the disadvantages of birth, the inherited tendencies, and the influence of environment on the mind (Psalms 87:6; Luke 12:47, 48; John 15:22; Acts 17:30; 2 Corinthians 8:12).
 At the same time, our goal should be to triumph over every sin.
 And when God “visits,” the sins of His children, He does that not vengefully, but to teach them that wrong deeds inevitably bring sad consequences.

-The remedy for a generational curse is obedience.
+The remedy for a generational curse is repentance and obedience.
 And this is seen clearly in God’s covenant with Israel.
 God promised, “Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you high above all nations of the earth.
 And all these blessings shall come upon you and overtake you, because you obey the voice of the Lord your God” (Deuteronomy 28:1,2).

 And He added that disobedience leads to curses, “But it shall come to pass, if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you” (Deuteronomy 28:15).